etiamz/optiscope/README.md

 ## On performance

-_Optimal XOR efficient?_ I made a [fairly non-trivial effort] at optimizing the implementation, including leveraging compiler- and platform-specific functionality, yet, [our benchmarks] revealed that optimal reduction à la Lambdascope performes many times worse than traditional explicit substitution machines written [in Haskell] & [in OCaml]; for instance, whereas Optiscope needs some 8 seconds to sort & sum up a Scott-encoded list of onely 500 elements, the Haskell & OCaml machines handle lists of 5000 elements in 4 seconds & 6 seconds, respectively.
+_Optimal XOR efficient?_ I made a [fairly non-trivial effort] at optimizing the implementation, including leveraging compiler- & platform-specific functionality, yet, [our benchmarks] revealed that optimal reduction à la Lambdascope performes many times worse than traditional explicit substitution machines written [in Haskell] & [in OCaml]; for instance, whereas Optiscope needs some 8 seconds to sort & sum up a Scott-encoded list of onely 500 elements, the Haskell & OCaml machines handle lists of 5000 elements in 4 seconds & 6 seconds, respectively.
 When I asked Optiscope to sort a list of 1000 elements, it worked for ~1 minute 10 seconds.

 [fairly non-trivial effort]: #implementation-details
 [our benchmarks]: benchmarks/